jhychan/parsec-cloud-host/readme.md

    - You will have to manually install GPU drivers

 ## Apply the Configuration
 Connect to your machine using RDP (remote desktop).
-Start PowerShell with **administrator** privileges, then copy-and-paste the following command block:
+Start PowerShell with **administrator** privileges, then copy-and-paste the following commands:
 ```powershell
 # Force TLS 1.2, allow arbitrary script execution just for this session
 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12